-Course # Course Name Grade Recommendations Credits 141 Honors English 12 12 Grade of 90 or above in CP English 11 or Grade of 80 or above in Honors English 11 5
+Course # Course Name Grade Recommendations Cre --

+141 Honors English 12 12 Grade of 90 or above in CP English 11 5 or 141 SU Grade of 80 or above in Honors English 11

 Students will engage in the study of themes, texts, and writing genres encompassing reading, writing, speaking and listening to develop advanced critical literacy skills outlined in the NJSLS for ELA 11-12.
+The summer course (141 SU) is completed in approximately 6 weeks including a fee.